 Aside from exercise and meditation as mentioned in the examples above, there are other holistic health practices that might help you feel mentally healthy, including:

-A lot of people swear by certain scents from essential oils or other natural sources for boosting mental wellness.
-Of particular interest are orange, rose, ylang ylang, bergamot, lavender, and chamomile.
-Appropriate use of these scents in a diffuser may help you feel more calm or mentally clear.
+- A lot of people swear by certain scents from essential oils or other natural sources for boosting mental wellness.
+Of particular interest are orange, rose, ylang-ylang, bergamot, lavender, and chamomile.
+Appropriate use of these scents in a diffuser may help you feel calmer or mentally clear.

 There are many other holistic health tools that may affect you in different ways.
 Mindfulness, yoga, nutrition, religious beliefs, and other practices can be used in conjunction with western medicine, therapy, energy healing, and more.
 Consult a health care provider where necessary, but consider holistic health as your ally in determining what works best for you.

 You must be logged in to post a comment.